google/starlark-go/doc/spec.md

 truth or falsehood of a predicate.
 The [type](#type) of a Boolean is `"bool"`.

-Boolean values are typically used as conditions in `if`-statements, although any Skylark value used as a condition is implicitly interpreted as a Boolean.
+Boolean values are typically used as conditions in `if`-statements, although any Starlark value used as a condition is implicitly interpreted as a Boolean.
 For example, the values `None`, `0`, `0.0`, and the empty sequences `""`, `()`, `[]`, and `{}` have a truth value of `False`, whereas non-zero